Forceflow/libmorton/README.md

 Libmorton
 ================

-Library for various morton encoding/decoding implementations.
+Library for for encoding/decoding coordinates to/from the Morton order (also known as [the Z-order curve](https://en.wikipedia.org/wiki/Z-order_curve)).

+You can use the library by including *morton.h*.
+This will always include the most efficient way to date.
+The header *morton_alternatives.h* contains older /alternative implementations.

-Cuda version separately, since it serves a slightly different purpose (batch encoding/decoding large batches of coordinates).
+Cuda version is being devleoped separately, since it serves a slightly different purpose (batch encoding/decoding large batches of coordinates) and will not be a header-only library.

 See this blogpost for explanation and benchmarks: